rmrfslashbin/pybinclock/README.md

 Binary clock for Raspberry Pi with Unicorn Mini HAT

 ## What?
-This LED binary clock displays the date and time (in local 24-hour time.
-Top row is the year, next the month, then day, followed by hour, minute and second.
-This code requires a Raspberry Pi equipped with a [Unicorn Mini HAT](https://shop.pimoroni.com/products/unicorn-hat-mini).
-Set that up (rtfm and such), run the examples, and then continue setting up this repo.
+The LED binary clock displays the date and time (local, 24-hour clock).
+The top row is the year, next the month, then day, followed by hours, minutes, and seconds.
+The code requires a Raspberry Pi equipped with a [Unicorn Mini HAT](https://shop.pimoroni.com/products/unicorn-hat-mini).
+Set up the rpi and the HAT (rtfm and such), run the examples, and then continue setting up this repo.

 ## Why?